 Prior to that Ann was CEO, Transaction Banking at ABN-AMRO, and spent 15 years in senior operational positions at Citigroup.
 Ann sits on the Group Board of the Fortune 500 Company Intercontinental Exchange (ICE) and is Chair of ICE Clear Europe.

-At the start of her career, Ms. Cairns spent time as an award-winning research engineer, culminating as the head of Offshore Engineer-Planning for British Gas.
-Managing a team of 50 plus engineers, she was the first woman qualified to go offshore in Britain.
+A Pure Mathematics degree at Sheffield University and a M.Sc. with research into medical statistics from Newcastle University resulted in an early career as an award-winning research engineer, culminating as the Head of Offshore Engineer-Planning for British Gas.
+Managing a team of 50 plus engineers at a very early age, Ann was the first woman qualified to go offshore in Britain.